atcs-wang/inventory-example/README.md

 New `src\routes\index.ts` moves all the routing code from `src/index.ts` into a separate place; a new auth-protected route for the `stuff` view is added.

+# Add Nav Menu w/ user profile info

+The `express-openid-connect` middleware automatically attaches  an `oidc` context object to every request.
+This includes a `user` object with information and `isAuthenticated()`.

+These were previously demonstrated by the `testauth` and `profile` routes.

+Now, we add a nav bar that includes user-specific information if you're logged in.

+Changes are made to `src/routes/index.ts` that provide at render time a "context" object to the view engine, which the views can access.

+The new nav bar is in a file called `nav.ejs`, in a new folder called `partials` in `views`.
+Notice the use of the embedded JS to incorporate the data into the HTML and/or control the HTML used.

+Both `index.ejs` and `stuff.ejs` have a new line that includes the `nav` partial.